 2020 Goals Update

-For those of you that are new here, I wrote 20 goals back in January that I wanted to achieve in 2020.
-These were a healthy mix of lifestyle, travel and wellness goals.
-Which I was confident I could achieve, as they were all specific and measurable.
+For me, my goals for 2020 were a healthy mix of lifestyle, travel and wellness goals, which I was confident I could achieve, as they were all specific and measurable.
 Unfortunately, the world had other ideas and many of my travel goals are are very much on hold at the moment.
 That is until it’s safe for us to travel again.
-But I still wanted to share how I’ve been doing with my 2020 goals so far this year.
+With that in mind, I’d like to share what I’ve achieved so far this year with you.

 2020 Goals Update